wrightedu/AirCamp21/README.md

 ### Getting started

 1. Log into your local system (the password is just password, yes we know thats bad).
+2. Write your group members names on a piece of paper, this is where you will write down any flags you find.
+   (please only use one sheet per group)
-2. Check out the challenge1.md for details about each of the flags!
+3. Check out the challenge1.md for details about each of the flags!

-### Useful linux tips
+### Useful linux tips (may or may not apply elsewhere)
 ### `man`
 One of the most important commands in linux is the `man` command.
 Typing `man` followed by the name of another command shows you the online manual